djv007/hashmap-Implementation/README.md

-# hashmap-Implementation
+# Hashmap-Implementation
-Here i have made a hashmap in C++ language . key of the hashmap is of type string and value stored is of type integer .
+Here i have made a hashmap in C++ language and OOP paradigm .
+Key of the hashmap is of type string and value stored is of type integer .

 i have used an array to implement hashmap . each element of the array is a linked list , where each element of the array is the head of the linked list stored at that index .